ItzBloxxy/HostNowX/README.md

-> [!INFO]
+# A Full remake coming soon, improved ui and features, even faster perfomance and organized.
-> A Full remake coming soon, improved ui and features, even faster perfomance and organized.
+## Might take up to 2 weeks because we are testing it and making more stable than ever!
 **🚀 Download and upload your server jar (`.jar` file)**
 **💻 Type the amount of RAM you want (min `512MB`, no max limit)**
 **✏️ Name your server**